-All tumours of the oropharynx and nasopharynx should be classified based on the most recent edition of the WHO Classification of Head and Neck Tumours, 5th edition, 2024 (Tables 1 and 2).7
+All tumours of the oropharynx and nasopharynx should be classified based on the most recent edition of the WHO Classification of Head and Neck Tumours, 5th edition, 2024 (Tables 1 and 2).

-The latest WHO Classification of carcinomas of the oropharynx7 has simplified the nomenclature of oropharyngeal SCC to HPV-associated (p16 positivity is an acceptable surrogate marker) and HPVindependent (p16 negativity as an acceptable surrogate marker), removing further histologic typing.
+The latest WHO Classification of carcinomas of the oropharynx has simplified the nomenclature of oropharyngeal SCC to HPV-associated (p16 positivity is an acceptable surrogate marker) and HPV-independent (p16 negativity is an acceptable surrogate marker), removing further histologic typing.
 Specifically, HPV-associated is the term applied even if only p16 is performed.
-This is because for HPVassociated SCCs, histologic subtype (non-keratinising, basaloid, papillary, etc.) does not appear to further segregate outcomes in any meaningful or reproducible way.
+This is because for HPV-associated SCCs, histologic subtype (non-keratinising, basaloid, papillary, etc.) does not appear to further segregate outcomes in any meaningful or reproducible way.
 However, even if the HPV status is known, the histologic type can still be useful for pathology practice (comparison to possible new primaries, for frozen sections, and for comparison with possible metastases that may subsequently occur).
 In this ICCR dataset we recommend recording histological type and viral status as separate data items.

-For nasopharyngeal carcinomas, the WHO Classification7 still refers to them by histologic type.
+For nasopharyngeal carcinomas, the WHO Classification still refers to them by histologic type.
 However, Epstein-Barr virus (EBV) status (generally by EBER in situ hybridisation) should be assessed and reported as well, if possible.

-Salivary gland carcinomas are classified based on the recent WHO Classification, and matching the ICCR Carcinomas of the major salivary glands dataset.^{7,14,32} Histologic type essentially defines biologic behaviour amongst salivary gland carcinomas and thus influences prognosis, patterns of recurrence, and thus clinical management.33-35 Refer to the ICCR Carcinomas of the major salivary glands dataset for more details.14 The ICCR Carcinomas of the oropharynx and nasopharynx dataset applies only to minor salivary carcinomas arising at these specific sites.
+Salivary gland carcinomas are classified based on 5th edition WHO Classification, and matching the ICCR Carcinomas of the major salivary glands dataset.
+Histologic type essentially defines biologic behaviour amongst salivary gland carcinomas and thus influences prognosis, patterns of recurrence, and thus clinical management.27-29 Refer to the ICCR Carcinomas of the major salivary glands dataset for more details.
+The ICCR Carcinomas of the oropharynx and nasopharynx dataset applies only to minor salivary carcinomas arising at these specific sites.

-For neuroendocrine neoplasms, there is a paucity of data regarding stage variables and outcome in the oropharynx and nasopharynx, but histologic typing (see Scope) provides strong and useful information for treatment and prognosis.^{8,36} A subset of oropharyngeal NECs are HPV-associated, however, HPV status does not appear does not appear to affect prognosis.37
+For neuroendocrine neoplasms, there is a paucity of data regarding stage variables and outcome in the oropharynx and nasopharynx, but histologic typing (see SCOPE) provides strong and useful information for treatment and prognosis.
+A subset of oropharyngeal NECs are HPV-associated, however, HPV status does not appear to affect prognosis.